pedrxd/MinModUrT/README.md

 # MinMod for UrbanTerror
-**Four basic mods that must not miss on any urt server; infinite Stamina, no fall damage, colours names and infinite wall jumps**
+**The mods that must not miss on any urt server; infinite Stamina, no fall damage, colours names, infinite wall jumps and hide cmds**

 ## Cvar/Usage
-It contains all the original cvars and 4 more for control the mods added.
+It contains all the original cvars and 5 more for control the mods added.
 All mods are enabled by default you can use the following commands for disable it (for enable just replace '0' with '1'):

  > set sv_infiniteStamina 0